hrgdavor/php_hipster_sql/README.md

 $count =   $DB->one("SELECT count(*) from city");
 ```

-## SQL injection and value quoting
+## SQL injection safety and value quoting for FREE
 __DO NOT concatenate user provided values to the query string yourself !__

 You get automatic value quoting and safety from SQL injection for free.
 Read more details on the queries expressed as arrays